 - Meetings are the second Thursday of each month, and begin at 7:00 p.m.

-- Workshops are held at 6:15 p.m. before each Council Meeting.
-The Public is welcome to attend.
+- Workshops are sometimes held at 6:15 p.m. before Council Meetings.

 Attending a City Council Meeting

 If you are attending a Council meeting for the first time, the following information will be helpful:

 The meeting will be opened by the Mayor (or the Mayor Pro-Tem in the Mayor’s absence).